secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 - An incomplete web app launched, which includes this tutorial

 Additionally, you should also have three terminal windows open:
-- LocalSecret: The first terminal displays the blockchain starting up and producing blocks
+- `LocalSecret`: The first terminal displays the blockchain starting up and producing blocks
-- Secret Box workspace: The second terminal is where you will compile and deploy your contract and enter commands as you go through this tutorial
+- `Secret Box workspace`: The second terminal is where you will compile and deploy your contract and enter commands as you go through this tutorial
-- Web application frontend: The third terminal is where you will launch your application server after LocalSecret is running and the Secret contract has been created
+- `Web application frontend`: The third terminal is where you will launch your application server after LocalSecret is running and the Secret contract has been created

 If you are running locally, make sure to have these three terminals open as well.

 The files you will be working with are:
-- src/* : these are the contract source files
+- `src/*` : these are the contract source files
-- app/src/components/SecretBox/* : these are the front-end source files
+- `app/src/components/SecretBox/*` : these are the front-end source files

 In these files, look for sections marked with the comments `// complete code here`.
 These are the core parts of code required to implement authenticated queries.